zoyaruhail/-Task-1-Perform-Basic-Mathematical-Operations/README.md

 # Module 2 Tasks -

+This repository consist of the tasks of module 2 by TuteDude.

 ## Task-1-Perform-Basic-Mathematical-Operations

-This repository consist of the task 1 of module 2 by TuteDude.
 This is a basic Python program that takes two numbers as input from the user and performs the following arithmetic operations:

 ### Addition